jmadler/emoji-picker/README.md

   - The `maxlength` property of input fields is respected (emoji selections count as a single character)
   - CSS classes from the original input field are copied over to the new contenteditable div

-We built this to power emoji selection for [OneSignal](https://onesignal.com), our multi-platform push notification service.